Skip to content

 string.endswith⚓︎

-Returns true if a string ends with a given pattern.
+Returns true if a string ends with a given substring.
+This function does not use pattern matching.

 local result = string.endswith(s, pattern)